captn3m0/security-engineering-ebook/README.md

 This is just the script to generate a combined PDF from the currently-online-chapters available for review.

+The script also takes care of putting in the right bookmarks for all the chapters in the generated PDF file.

 Go read the book from the source at <https://www.cl.cam.ac.uk/~rja14/book.html>

+## How to generate the book?

+Run `./generate.sh`.
+You will need `pdftk`, and `wget` installed.

+Once the script finishes running, check the `security-engineering-3rd-edition.pdf` file.

 ## Support the Authors